The remarkable longevity of a 16th century song and tune

 And so, if you remember only a few things from this article, please let them not be that …

-… the late 1970s was regularly interrupted by exploding pets in microwaves;
+… in the late 1970s, pets regularly exploded in microwaves;

 … you’re never more than six feet away from a rat;